DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/cilium/cilium-speedup.md

     ![create-cluster1](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/network/images/cilium-cross1.png)

-    - Choose cilium as the CNI plugin for cluster01.
+    - Choose Cilium as the CNI plugin for cluster01.
     - Add two parameters, `cluster-id` and `cluster-name`.
     - Use the default configuration for other items.